SergioCoboLopez/scripts_and_snippets/README.md

 # just-the-docs-template

+A simple website with scripts and codes that are useful

 This is a *bare-minimum* template to create a [Jekyll] site that:

 - uses the [Just the Docs] theme;